billba/middleware/README.md

 In [Sample 8: Proactive](src/samples/proactive.ts) we:

-* add another intent check to `echo()` -- on 'start' we begin an endless loop which runs a proactive session every three seconds
+* add another intent check to `echo()` -- on `'start'` we begin an endless loop which runs a proactive session every three seconds.

 When creating a proactive session, you must pass a source activity.
 This can be any request from the channel.
 The relevant address fields are copied from this activity into a new `Activity` of type `proactive`, and are used when the proactive session wishes to "reply" to a given user.